What does Cherry mean?

-Cherry \ch(er)-ry\ as a girl's name is pronounced CHARE-ee.
+Cherry [cher-ry] as a girls' name is pronounced CHARE-ee.
 It is of Middle English and Old French origin, and the meaning of Cherry is "cherry fruit".
 19th-century coinage probably from the fruit-bearing tree of the rose family (Middle English "cherie", from Old French "cherise").
 Sometimes also derived as a transferred use of the surname made famous by naturalist and photographer Cherry Kearton.
 Also a pet form of Charity, as used by Charles Dickens in "Martin Chuzzlewit" (1844), or variant of Chery.
 Modern use may sometimes be an anglicization of the French Chérie (see Cherie).

-Cherry is a very popular first name for women (#922 out of 4276) and also a very popular surname or last name for all people (#780 out of 88799).
-(1990 U.S. Census)
+Cherry is a very prominent first name for females (#922 out of 4276, Top 22%) and also a very prominent last name for both adults and children (#922 out of 150436, Top 1%).
+(2000 U.S. Demographics)